full-Stack-Hacks/fundamentals-of-software-engineering/mAlgos/strings/OneMinimumLengthSubstring/explanation.md

      - The count of the character at the `left` pointer in `obj` is incremented and the `left` pointer is moved one step to the right.

 4. If `min` is still Infinity at the end of the function (meaning no valid substring was found), the function returns -1.
 Otherwise, it returns `min`, which is the length of the shortest substring that contains all the characters in the target string.

+# Minimum Substring Problem

+## Problem Statement

+You're a detective with a coded message (a string) and a clue (a set of characters).
+Your task is to find the shortest segment of the message that contains all the letters in the clue.

+## Solution Explanation

+1. **Creating a Map (Hashing)**: Make a checklist of the clue letters.
+Each letter is a key in the map, and its value is how many times it appears in the clue.

+2. **Sliding Window**: Start with a window that only includes the first letter of the message.
+This window is defined by two pointers, `left` and `right`.

+3. **Expanding the Window**: Move the `right` pointer to the right, expanding the window.
+Each time you move the `right` pointer, check if the current letter is in your checklist.
+If it is, mark it off and decrease your overall count of letters you need to find.

+4. **Contracting the Window**: Once you've found all the letters (your count is 0), start moving the `left` pointer to the right, contracting the window.
+Each time you move the `left` pointer, check if the current letter is in your checklist.
+If it is, add it back to your checklist and increase your overall count of letters you need to find.

+5. **Finding the Minimum Window**: While contracting the window, keep track of the size of the window.
+If the current window is smaller than the smallest window you've found so far, update your smallest window.

+6. **Repeating the Process**: Repeat the process of expanding and contracting the window until the `right` pointer has gone through the entire message.
+The size of the smallest window you've found is the length of the smallest substring that contains all the characters in the clue.